-After visiting many times, Laura decided it was time to make the move from England to move to Dubai.
+After visiting many times, Laura decided to make the move from England to move to Dubai.
 She started her blog, Laura Lou Travels, to document her new life in Dubai.
-Here she chats about the ups and downs of being a British expat in Dubai.
+Here, she chats about the ups and downs of being a British expat in Dubai.

 Q: Where are you originally from?

 A: Dubai, UAE

 Q: When did you move to Dubai?

 Q: Did you move here alone or with a spouse/family?

 A: I moved alone, but my auntie and uncle already lived in Dubai

 Q: Why did you move; what do you do?